annejan/pdf-cleaner/README.md

 ## 🛡️ Notes

 - Always check `.bak` files before deleting, especially when using `-i`.
-- If a PDF has no metadata, it will still be copied cleanly.
 - Does not modify PDF contents — only strips metadata.

 ---